Arjunkalidas/fpe-nodejs/README.md

 ## Future updates
 - The library supports numbers, alphanumeric and alphabets as input and tweak, but that could be expanded to support a limited set of special characters
 - The encryption mode used is AES ECB, but planning to support CBC mode soon
+- Option to use different encryption modes such as FF1 & FF3, or ECB, CBC with/without padding are ideas for enhancement

 ## License
 Apache 2.0